-On the sound medical-scientific evidence available, the Repatriation Medical Authority is of the view that it is more probable than not that Meniere's disease and death from Meniere's disease can be related to relevant service rendered by veterans or members of the Forces under the VEA, or members under the MRCA.
+On the sound medical-scientific evidence available, the Repatriation Medical Authority is of the view that it is more probable than not that accidental hypothermia and death from accidental hypothermia can be related to relevant service rendered by veterans or members of the Forces under the VEA, or members under the MRCA.

-Note: relevant service is defined in the Schedule 1 - Dictionary.
+Note: MRCA, relevant service and VEA are defined in the Schedule 1 - Dictionary.